stoplightio/studio/docs/writing-tech-docs/stoplight-flavored-markdown.md

 # Using Markdown in Documentation

-All of the notes, descriptions, and content fields in the Stoplight editors supports use of [GitHub flavored Markdown](https://github.github.com/gfm/) and raw HTML.
+All of the notes, descriptions, and content fields in the Stoplight editors supports the use of [GitHub flavored Markdown](https://github.github.com/gfm/) and raw HTML.
 You can use Markdown to easily format your text content into beautiful documentation.

 ### What is Markdown?